Again Magazine Volume 21 No. 1 Page 4 – 8

 In the entryways of many an ancient church building (called the exonarthex) one could see pictures of Plato and Aristotle.
 The Church knew that the philosophies of the pagan Greeks were inadequate to the mystery of faith in Christ.
 The Church knew that too many had attempted to subordinate the Tradition to pagan categories and had been lost because of it.
-Despite all of this she allowed a beautiful expression of gratitude to Plato and Aristotle as seekers of Truth, sometimes even referring to them as “the Moseses of the [pagan) Greeks.”
-In this we see sober, open-eyed, and Christ-enlightened gratitude.
+Despite all of this she allowed a beautiful expression of gratitude to Plato and Aristotle as seekers of Truth, sometimes even referring to them as “the Moseses of the

 Truth is truth wherever it is found, and it always has some relationship to Jesus, who is, of course, the Truth Incarnate.
 Ingratitude for whatever glimmer of truth came to us from even the most doubtful of sources is a singularly evil symptom of profound spiritual malaise.
 From the denominational perspective, there are few bodies more inadequate than the snake-handling sects, but their call for total commitment and focus is laudatory.
 On Judgment Day one can speculate that a rattlesnake-handling sect may fare better because of its hundred-percent commitment, albeit in ignorance, than an Orthodox parish that has it all, at least on paper, but is only thirty percent committed.
 Where ingratitude is found, judgments abound, and presumption cannot be far behind.